shreeyasharda/shreeyasharda.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Shreeya's Academic Website"
+title: "Welcome to Shreeya's Portfolio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Thanks for visiting my website!
-My goal is to give future employers, advisors, and other collaborators a snapshot of my technical and soft skills.
+Through this Portfolio, My goal is to give future employers, advisors, and other collaborators a snapshot of my technical and soft skills.

 About Me